AustinAbro321/unicorning101/future-notes.md

-This can be extended to cover a lot
+This can be extended to cover a lot more
 - DUBBD
 - grafana monitoring
 - pepr